project-everest/everest-ci/README.md

 ## Contributing

 We welcome pull requests to this script, using the usual fork project + pull request GitHub model.
-For members of Everest, Sreekanth Kannepali has the keys to the everest project on GitHub and can grant write permissions on this repository so that you can develop your feature in a branch directly.
+For members of Everest, Jonathan Protzenko has the keys to the everest project on GitHub and can grant write permissions on this repository so that you can develop your feature in a branch directly.
 Jonathan watches pull requests and will provide timely feedback unless he's on vacations